An Arbitrary Scale Super-Resolution Approach for 3D MR Images via Implicit Neural Representation: Experiments

-\paragraph{3.
-The SISR Tasks on Healthy Brain Dataset} To test the performance of the ArSSR and the baseline models in real MR image scanning scenario, we use cubic interpolation, ResCNN, and the ArSSR to conduct the SISR tasks of three isotropic up-sampling scales $k=\lbrace2,\ 3,\ 4\rbrace$ on the Healthy Brain dataset, which is a real collected dataset.
+To test the performance of the ArSSR and the baseline models in a real MR image scanning scenario, we use Cubic interpolation, ResCNN, and the ArSSR to conduct the SISR tasks of three isotropic up-sampling scales $k=\lbrace2,\ 3,\ 4\rbrace$ on the Healthy Brain dataset, which is a real collected dataset.
 We qualitatively demonstrate the difference between the SISR results and reference images.
-Note that here ResCNN \cite{ResCNN} and the ArSSR model are trained on the HCP-1200 dataset \cite{HCP-1200} without any fine-tuning before testing on other dataset.